 Look up the buyer on google

 If the buyer has provided any information like name, email address or phone number, look for each of those on google.
-Sometimes people write about their scam experiences detailing the scammer information (which is obviously fake, but scammers lend to use the same fake identity until is too exposed) and you might find something.
+Sometimes people write about their scam experiences detailing the scammer information (which is obviously fake, but scammers tend to use the same fake identity until is too exposed) and you might find something.
 Also look on the social network, see if you find a real person.
+Common sense tells me that when a person is real they tend to have friends and some social activity.

 NEVER share your email address, personal phone number, bank accounts or anything related, with any buyer.